 The Company operates in two principal industry segments: metals and specialty chemicals.
 The Company identifies such segments based on products and services.
 The Metals Segment consists of Synalloy Metals, Inc. a wholly-owned subsidiary which owns 100 percent of Bristol Metals, LLC.
-The Metals Segment manufactures welded stainless steel pipe and highly specialized products, most of which are custom-produced to individual orders, required for corrosive and high-purity processes used principally by the chemical, petrochemical, pulp and paper, waste water treatment and LNG industries.
+The Metals Segment manufactures welded stainless steel pipe and highly specialized products, most of which are custom-produced to individual orders, required for corrosive and high-purity processes used principally by the chemical, petrochemical, pulp and paper, wastewater treatment and LNG industries.
 Products include piping systems and a variety of other components.
-The Specialty Chemicals Segment consists of Manufacturers Soap and Chemical Company, a wholly owned subsidiary which owns 100 percent of Manufacturers Chemicals, LLC, and Blackman Uhler Specialties, LLC, Organic Pigments, LLC and SFR, LLC all wholly-owned subsidiaries of the Company.
+The Specialty Chemicals Segment consists of Manufacturers Soap and Chemical Company, a wholly owned subsidiary which owns 100 percent of Manufactures Chemicals, LLC, and Blackman Uhler Specialties, LLC, Organic Pigments, LLC and SFR, LLC, all of which are wholly-owned subsidiaries of the Company.
 The Specialty Chemicals Segment manufactures a wide variety of specialty chemicals, pigments and dyes for the carpet, chemical, paper, metals, photographic, pharmaceutical, agricultural, fiber, paint, textile, automotive, petroleum, cosmetics, mattress, furniture and other industries.

 Operating profit is total revenue less operating expenses, excluding interest expense and income taxes of the continuing operations.
 Identifiable assets, all of which are located in the United States, are those assets used in operations by each Segment.
 Centralized data processing and accounting expenses are allocated to the two Segments based upon estimates of their percentage of usage.
-Unallocated corporate expenses include environmental charges of \$438,000, \$821,000 and \$698,000 for 2006, 2005 and 2004 respectively.
+Unallocated corporate expenses include environmental charges of \$507,000, \$438,000 and \$821,000 for 2007, 2006 and 2005 respectively.
 (See Note G) Corporate assets consist principally of cash, certain investments, and property and equipment.

-The Metals Segment had one domestic customer (Hughes Supply, Inc.) that accounted for approximately 15, 11 and 20 percent of the Metals Segment's revenues in 2006, 2005 and 2004, respectively, and approximately 10 and 13 percent of consolidated revenues in 2006 and 2004, respectively.
-The Metals Segment also had one domestic customer that accounted for approximately 14 percent of the Segment's revenues in 2006, and less than ten percent for 2005 and 2004.
+The Metals Segment had one domestic customer (Hughes Supply, Inc.) that accounted for approximately 12, 15 and 11 percent of the Metals Segment's revenues in 2007, 2006 and 2005, respectively, and approximately ten percent of the Company's consolidated revenues in 2006.
+The Segment also had one domestic customer that accounted for approximately 14 percent of the Segment's revenues in 2006, and less than ten percent for 2007 and 2005.
 Loss of either of these customers' revenues would have a material adverse effect on both the Metals Segment and the Company.

-The Specialty Chemicals Segment had one domestic customer that accounted for approximately 13 percent of the Segment's revenues in 2006, and less than ten percent for 2004.
-The Specialty Chemicals Segment also had one domestic customer that accounted for approximately 13 percent of the Segment's revenues in 2006, and less than ten percent for 2005 and 2004.
-Loss of either of these customers' revenues would have a material adverse effect on the Segment's revenues in 2006, and less than ten percent for 2004.
-The Specialty Chemicals Segment also had one domestic customer that accounted for approximately 13 percent of the Segment's revenues in 2006, and less than ten percent for 2005 and 2004.
+The Specialty Chemicals Segment had one domestic customer that accounted for approximately 13 percent of the Segment's revenues in 2007, 2006 and 2005.
+The Segment also had one domestic customer that accounted for approximately ten and 13 percent of the Segment's revenues in 2007 and 2006, respectively, and less than ten percent in 2005.
 Loss of either of these customers' revenues would have a material adverse effect on the Specialty Chemicals Segment.